 Cognitive Behavioral Therapy (CBT) is a natural therapy treatment for insomnia.
 It can help improve sleep in 75-80% of patients suffering from insomnia.
 CBT has been proven to be more effective than sleeping pills and has no significant side effects like sleeping pills do.
 CBT works to help change peoples attitudes, beliefs, thoughts and behaviors as a way of dealing with emotional problems.
 A therapist will recommend a course of treatment that might include between 5 to 20 sessions that last 30-60 minutes each.
 The therapist will work on breaking down barriers to improve thoughts, actions and physical feelings.

-Coping with trouble with sleeping at night:
+Tips to Coping with Trouble with Sleeping at Night

 Here are some suggestions to coping and helping to sleep better at night.
 I’ve practiced some of them and it helps me.
 Always consult a doctor if a condition lasts for longer than one week or is disrupting your quality of life.